iterative/dvc.org/content/blog/2021-06-15-june-21-dvc-heartbeat.md

 Next we welcome [Alexander Gushcin](https://www.linkedin.com/in/1aguschin/).
 Alexander joins us from Russia where he has been a Data Scientist/ML Engineer for the last five years.
-He's also paricipated in many Kaggle competitions and was ranked 5th in general competitions at some point.
+He's also participated in many Kaggle competitions and was ranked 5th in general competitions at some point!
 This led him to create a Coursera course on
 [how to win data science competitions](https://www.coursera.org/learn/competitive-data-science) about the tips and tricks needed to win one.
 Teaching is his passion and you will probably see him producing some content in the near future. 🧑🏽‍💻